-Monday March 23 – "Back to the Future: Will we create enough new technology to sustain our society?"
+March 23, 2015 – "Back to the Future: Will we create enough new technology to sustain our society?" with Peter Thiel, Palantir Technologies; Thiel Foundation; Founders Fund; PayPal co-founderWith Discussants:

 Antoine Picon, G. Ware Travelstead Professor of the History of Architecture and Technology at the Harvard Graduate School of Design